dangoldin/python-tools/README.md

 $ python django_template_hierarchy_py /var/www/djangoproject/
 ```

 This should give you a quick view of the hierarchy of the Django template "includes" and "extends" commands in your project.
-The neat thing is that this is recursive so you can quickly see which template files affect others.
+The neat thing is that this is recursive so you can quickly see which template files are dependent on others.
 For example:

 ```
 { 'templates/base.html': {'templates/aux.html': {'templates/about.html': {},